 These linked first year courses are for students whose first language is not English.
 Many of the reading and writing assignments are connected, using the English class as a supportive medium to the Art History course.
 These courses serve as a bridge to the academic mainstream courses.
-In Fall, a Linked Developmental English II and Introduction to Visual Culture is offered.
-In Spring, a Linked Writing in the Digital Age and Birth of the Modern course are offered.
+In fall a Linked Developmental English II and Introduction to Visual Culture is offered.
 Eligible students are identified through the English Placement Assessment.